If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 City Market is a picturesque spot year-round, but it looks even more festive during the holidays. | ©ErinClarkson

-The shops and art studios also get into the act by decorating with greenery, wreaths, and colorful trees in the windows.
+The shops and art studios also get in on the act by decorating with greenery, wreaths, and colorful trees in the windows.

 Again, it’s great to support local businesses, so I want to list a few popular spots in the area…